Aim of this guidance

 If you’ve used a self-disclosure form, the ‘disclosure discussion’ is your opportunity to find out more about the circumstances that led to what was disclosed on the form.

 To do this, you should develop a set of tailored questions.
-Some of these may be straight-forward (we have a sample set of questions in the criminal record assessment template below) but you should treat each applicant individually.
+Some of these may be straightforward but you should treat each applicant individually.
 You should focus on asking specific questions that are based on the particular concerns that you have given the role they have applied for.

 Before the meeting, you should consider the information the applicant has disclosed, and the role they’ve applied for, and think about what questions might be relevant.